 The Unique Qualities of Yellow and Purple Tea

 Yellow and purple tea might be the least known types of tea, but they’re gaining popularity among tea connoisseurs.
-Yellow tea is a lightly oxidized tea known for its slow roasting process, which gives it a sweet, floral flavor.
-Purple tea, made from a special type of Camellia Sinensis plant, is rich in potent antioxidants, and has a sweet yet woodsy flavor profile.
+Yellow tea is a lightly oxidized tea known for its slow roasting process, which gives it a sweet, floral flavor and a mellow taste due to its unique processing method.
+Purple tea, made from purple tea leaves—a special type of Camellia Sinensis plant high in anthocyanins—is rich in potent antioxidants and has a sweet yet woodsy flavor profile.
+Purple tea has also become an important commercial tea in Kenya.

 How is Tea Made from Camellia Sinensis Plant?